What to Do After a Truck Accident in Florida

 Florida Statutes Section 768.096 (employer presumption against negligent hiring)

 For negligence actions, there is a four year statute of limitations.

 For wrongful death actions, there is a two year statute of limitations.
 However, in cases of wrongful death involving intentional torts, there is no such limitation.

 Yes, a trucking company can be vicariously liable for damages caused by its driver, but only where the driver was acting within the scope of his or her employment at the time of the incident.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Related Resources for Florida Truck Accident Laws

 As the trauma of a Florida truck accident subsides, it's important to take a step back and determine the totality of its impact on your life.
 As you weigh your options going forward, you should speak with an experienced personal injury attorney to see how you and your loved ones can be made whole.
-You can even obtain a preliminary evaluation of your case at absolutely no charge to you.

 Contact a qualified attorney.